If you want a new car, you need to calculate how much new or used car you can afford.

 Another simple way is to figure out how far your monthly paycheck will take you.
 If you’re basing your budget on your take-home pay, tally up all of your monthly expenses (including your estimated new car payment) and subtract that by your monthly pay.
 By using the amount you’re left with after taxes, you know how much in car costs you can add to your monthly expenses.

 But before you purchase the car of your dreams, understand that that slice of your monthly budget should include not only your monthly car payment but all of your auto-related expenses, including gas, maintenance and insurance.

 Scale back your monthly car payment if you already have a lot of debt or high monthly costs.

 And when it comes to affordability, don’t forget to factor in other monthly costs related to car ownership.

 If your employer gives you a mileage reimbursement, you’ll make your purchase more affordable by selecting a car with good gas mileage, says Andy Byron, senior financial adviser with HC Financial Advisors in Lafayette, California.

 Even without a company reimbursement, gas comes out of your monthly budget.
-So, the less you buy, the more you save.
+So, the fewer gallons you buy at the pump, the more money you save.

-Understand that 2 cars that look similar to you might be vastly different to your insurance company.
+Understand that two cars that look similar to you might be vastly different to your insurance company.